-- In a small-ish bowl, stir together the mashed bananas, coconut oil (or butter), lemon juice and honey (or maple syrup).
+- In a small mixing bowl, stir together the mashed bananas, coconut oil (or butter), lemon juice and honey (or maple syrup).

 - Beat in the eggs.
-If your coconut oil goes back to its solid state like mine did at this point, just warm the mixture for short 30 second bursts in the microwave, stirring between each, until it is melted again.
+(If your coconut oil goes back to its solid state like mine did at this point, just warm the mixture for short 20 second bursts in the microwave, stirring between each, until it is melted again.)

 - In a medium bowl, whisk together the oat flour, baking soda, salt and spices.

 - Form a well in the center of the dry ingredients and pour in the wet ingredients.
 With a big spoon, stir just until the dry ingredients are thoroughly moistened.
-Do not overmix or you’ll run the risk of getting tough pancakes!
+Do not overmix!

 - Let the batter sit for 10 minutes.
-The book notes that you may want to thin out the batter a bit with a touch of milk or water, I did not.
+You may want to thin out the batter a bit with a touch of milk or water.

-- When the pan is just beginning to set, flip it with a spatula and cook for another 90 seconds or so, until golden brown on both sides.
+- Once the underside of the pancake is lightly golden, flip it with a spatula and cook for another 90 seconds or so, until golden brown on both sides.
 You may need to adjust the heat up or down at this point.